Press enter to see results or esc to cancel.

 Note: If your country is not included, but you hold a multiple entry visa for the USA, Canada, Japan, the UK, or the Schengen area, then you may qualify.

-Mexico tourist card (also known as Forma Migratoria Múltiple, FMM) requirements
+Mexico Tourist Card (also known as Forma Migratoria Múltiple, FMM) Requirements

 If you don’t need a visa to visit Mexico, you’ll be issued a Mexico tourist card upon arrival.
 For those flying, the cost will be included in the airfare.
-Otherwise, you’ll pay out of pocket.
+Otherwise, you’ll have to pay out of pocket.

 This card is a permit that every foreign national must get before they can enter Mexico.
 The permit will state the number of days you are allowed to stay in the country.
 If you are issued a tourist card, then you must always keep it on you at all times.